-It is understood that this data may be limited and therefore it will be important to investigate individual events involving ASRA members and their gyroplanes.
+It is understood that these data may be limited and therefore it will be important to investigate individual events involving ASRA members and their gyroplanes where the preliminary analysis of the incident suggests that there may be safety implications for other ASRA members.
 It is the role of the SC to conduct periodic review of these SPI and communicate performance to ASRA members.